2PC¶

 - Point 6 & 7: Rely on the coordinator restarting and checking its logs to either abort or answer participant queries.

-Clarifying Points 6 and 7 vs. Others¶
+Clarifying Points 6 and 7¶

-- Points 6 and 7 are about "The Recovery Process": These describe what a node does after it wakes up from a crash.
+These describe what a node does after it wakes up from a crash.

 - In Point 6 (Phase 1 recovery): The Coordinator wakes up, looks at its disk, and sees it only got as far as "L1" (starting the transaction).
 Since there is no "L3" (Decision), it tells everyone "I crashed, so we are aborting".